Request your absentee ballot

 Some city/township clerks do not maintain a permanent absentee application list.
 If you request to be on the list and your clerk doesn’t maintain one, the clerk is required to notify you of that fact.

 Call or visit your city/township clerk’s office as soon as possible to cancel your first absentee ballot and request a new one.
-The deadline to do this is Monday, November 2 at 4 pm.
-Or you can go to your polling place on November 3, complete a simple form saying you never received your absentee ballot, and vote.
+Or you can go to your polling place on Election Day, complete a simple form saying you never received your absentee ballot, and vote.

 What if I received my absentee ballot but then made a mistake on it or lost it, or it was destroyed?

-Or go to your polling place on November 3, fill out a simple form and vote.
+Or go to your polling place on Election Day, fill out a simple form and vote.
 If you have the absentee ballot, because you made a mistake or it was only partially destroyed, take it with you and surrender it.

-Simply take your absentee ballot to your polling place on November 3, surrender it, and vote at the polling place.
+Simply take your absentee ballot to your polling place on Election Day, surrender it, and vote at the polling place.

-No. If you haven’t returned your absentee ballot by November 3, take it to your city/township clerk’s office by 8 pm.
+No. If you haven’t returned your absentee ballot by Election Day, take it to your city/township clerk’s office by 8 pm.

 Only a member of your immediate family can mail or deliver a ballot to the clerk for you.
 “Immediate family member” includes mother, father, sister, brother, daughter, son, father-in-law, mother-in-law, brother-in-law, sister-in-law, grandparent, grandchild, or a person residing in your household.

-If you need assistance returning a ballot, call your local clerk by 5 pm on Saturday, October 31 and ask the clerk to pick up your ballot.
+If you need assistance returning a ballot, call your local clerk and ask them to pick up your ballot.
 The clerk is required to do this, or send an assistant to do it, if you or a family or household member can’t return the ballot, and the clerk doesn’t need to leave the city, township or village where you’re registered in order to pick it up.
 Find your clerk’s contact information at michigandems.com/clerk.

-If you cannot attend the polls because of personal disablement, or a family death or illness which will require you to leave your community for the entire time the polls are open on November 3, you can request an emergency absentee ballot.
-You can do this between 5 pm on Friday, October 30 and 4 pm on Tuesday, November 3.
-The emergency must have occurred at a time which made it impossible for you to apply for an absentee ballot by 5 pm on Friday, October 30.
+If you cannot attend the polls because of personal disablement, or a family death or illness which will require you to leave your community for the entire time the polls are open on Election Day, you can request an emergency absentee ballot.
 You can authorize someone to deliver your absentee ballot application to the clerk and to pick up and deliver the ballot for you.
 The authorization to pick up and deliver the ballot must be in writing and you must sign it.